csouthwick/react-portfolio/README.md

 ## Description

-My web-resume with a portfolio of selected projects.
+Web-resume with a portfolio of selected projects.

 ## Made with
 - React